AlansCodeLog/blender-debugger-for-vscode/README.md

 Now it can:

-- Auto-detect where python is and auto set the path to ptvsd if installed.
+- Auto-detect where python is and auto set the path to debugpy if installed.
-- Warn you if you installed the wrong ptvsd version (for VS Code, for Visual Studio it should still work)
 - Tell you when the debugger has actually attached.

 ![Image Showing VS Code side by side with Blender paused at a breakpoint.
 In the console, a "Debugger is Attached" Statement is printed.](./Example.png)
-Note: This video is now a bit old, it was made with Blender 2.79.
-If you are using the current version of Blender, some minor things have changed, but the general usage is still the same.

 # How to Use

 I have made a video (click the image below) for those who just started messing with python in Blender or programming in general, but if you're semi-familiar with Python, VS Code, and the command line the following should make sense.
 If you have any questions or suggestions, don't hesitate to file an issue.

 #### NOTES/EDITS
-- ptvsd doesn't have to be version 3.0.0 anymore, so you can now ignore that and just `pip install ptvsd`
-- This video was done with blender 2.79, but everything still works 99% the same.
-I think the only change is that blender changed the default shortcut to the search menu.
+- This video was done with blender 2.79, but everything still works mostly the same.
+Only changes are:
+	- Blender changed the default shortcut to the search menu.
+	- **ptvsd has been replaced by debugpy**
+	- Blender now requires you enable `Settings => Interface => Developer Extras` before you can see the commands.

 <p align="center" style="position:relative;">
 	<a href="https://www.youtube.com/watch?v=UVDf2VSmRvk" title="Click to go to Video">